 How many electricity tariffs can be entered?

 Can the EW4500 be used with solar power?

-In other words, it will report net household consumption.
-For example, if during the day your solar is producing 1kW and your house is using 2.5kW, the energy monitor will show a net consumption of 1.5kW.
-For this reason the EW4500 can often be a simple (install yourself) yet effective alternative to our solar energy monitor.
+This monitor will report back exactly what the smart/digital meter reports via the flashing LED on the front of the meter.
+For example, IF this LED stops flashing when solar power production exceeds household consumption during the day, then it will report net household consumption.
+In this instance, if your solar is producing 1kW and your house is using 2.5kW, the energy monitor will show a net consumption of 1.5kW.
+For this reason the EW4500 can sometimes be a simple (install yourself) and low cost energy monitoring solution.

 Can it be self-installed?